 In the MODBUS Protocol the master can address individual slaves, or, using a special "Broadcast" address, can initiate a broadcast message to all slaves.
-The power sensor do not support the broadcast address.
+The SDM120 Digital meter do not support the broadcast address.

 3.1 MODBUS Protocol Message Format